-General Education Learning Outcomes Measurements (means of assessment for general education goals listed in first column) Communication Skills- Students will be able to Measured in discussion boards \ \ \ write, read, listen and speak critically and effectively.
-Measured in discussion boards Quantitative Reasoning- Students will be able to use quantitative skills and the concepts and methods of mathematics to solve problems.
+General Education Learning Outcomes Measurements (means of assessment for general education goals listed in first column) , Communication Skills- Students will be able to write, read, listen and speak critically and Measured in discussion boards effectively.
+Quantitative Reasoning- Students will be able to use quantitative skills and the concepts and methods of mathematics to solve problems.
 Scientific Reasoning- Students will be able to apply the concepts and methods of the natural sciences.
 Social and Behavioral Sciences- Students will be able to apply the concepts and methods of the social sciences.
 Arts & Humanities- Students will be able to develop knowledge and understanding of the arts Measured in discussion boards and essays and literature through critiques of works of art, music, theatre or literature.

-Information & Technology Literacy- Students will be able to collect, evaluate and interpret Measured in successful navigation through information and effectively use information the online environment technologies.
-Values- Students will be able to make informed choices based on an understanding of personal Measured in discussion boards and essays values, human diversity, multicultural awareness and social responsibility.
+Information & Technology Literacy- Students will be able to collect, evaluate and interpret information and effectively use information Measured in successful navigation through the online environment technologies.
+Values- Students will be able to make informed choices based on an understanding of personal values, human diversity, multicultural awareness and social responsibility.
+Measured in discussion boards and essays